Large-Momentum Effective Theory: Generalized Collinear Parton Observables

-A simpler but closely related GCPO is the parton distribution amplitudes (DAs), which are collinear matrix elements of light-cone operators between a hadron state and the QCD vacuum.
-They can be probed in certain exclusive processes, and are crucial inputs for processes relevant to measuring fundamental parameters of the Standard Model and probing new physics~\cite{Stewart:2003gt}.
+A simpler but closely related GCPO is the parton distribution amplitudes (DAs), which are collinear matrix elements of light-cone operators between a hadron state and the QCD vacuum, representing the probability amplitude of finding a given Fock state in the hadron.
+They can be probed in certain exclusive processes~\cite{Brodsky:2002st}, and are crucial inputs for processes relevant to measuring fundamental parameters of the Standard Model and probing new physics.
 There exists a vast amount of literature on this subject, particularly about the pion DA.
 For a review see e.g. \cite{Brodsky:1989pv,Grozin:2005iz,Braun:2006hn}.

 Another type of GCPO is the higher-twist parton distributions.
 They are defined by multi-parton correlation functions, and quantify the proton structure in terms of longitudinal momentum correlations~\cite{Jaffe:1982pm,Ellis:1982cd,Jaffe:1991ra}.
 Although physically interesting, they are hard to separate theoretically due to mixing with the leading-twist ones~\cite{Mueller:1984vh,Ji:1994md}, and difficult to extract experimentally because they are power-suppressed~\cite{Ji:1993ey}.
 Higher-twist effects can become important in kinematic regions where the suppression is relaxed.
 Moreover, some twist-three distributions, $g_T$ and $h_L$, are different; they have no leading-twist to mix with and are dominant in spin-related observables~\cite{Jaffe:1991ra}.
 Twist-three GPDs are also relevant for studying parton OAM in the proton~\cite{Hatta:2012cs,Ji:2012ba,Courtoy:2013oaa} and can be accessed through DVCS process~\cite{Penttinen:2000dg,Kiptily:2002nx}.